11th January 2018

 If you require any legal advice or if you would like a no obligation, free initial telephone discussion, then please call us on 0808 168 5550.
 Alternatively you can email the Criminal Defence team on email@example.com and we’ll get back to you as soon as possible.

-Our Solicitors can provide advice across the country as we have offices in London, Birmingham, Bedford, Bolton, Derby, Gateshead, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle, Northampton, Nottingham, Oxford, Reading, Sheffield, Wellingborough and Worcester.
+Our Solicitors can provide advice across the country as we have offices in Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, London Temple, London Fleet Street, Luton, Manchester, Middlesbrough, Milton Keynes, Newcastle, Northampton, Nottingham, Oxford, Sheffield and Worcester.

 "The best criminal defence you can get"